djplaner/memex/sense/Design/edtech-taxonomy-bad-relationships.md

 - It does not fit with the purpose of moving between LMS, purpose mismatch leading to a lot of work for people
 - Common in IT for human beings to be called upon to manually modify and move data from one system to another because those technologies don't support the required purpose
 - This is where RPA enters the picture - include the workflow automation levels from van der Aalst et al (2018)
+- Something about the impact on staffing and skills - low level helpdesk versus folk a few rungs up the ladder

 ### CARs and word2Canvas

+Wonder how the local development here of word2Canvas might be a good thing.
+Get the MLOs/Designers involved.

 Reflections/implications

+- SCORM packages are another example of standards for moving from one system to another
+- To do this they have to target the lowest level denominator
+- Do not recogise the systems can have very different structures/approaches
+- Don't allow anyspace for the user to input effort
+- Again no recognition that the purpose here is different, want the designer/the MLO to have a chance to embed
+- Also a need to respond creatively to different learning designs (e.g. Content Interface)

 ### canvas-collections

+Reflections/implications
+- Program or be programmed
+- Long history of Canvas not giving people what they wanted, even at simple levels
+- This oversight clashed directly with espoused aims of the strategic project

 ## Nascent scratch space